jc6482/Roadtrip-Finder/README.md

 Json, guava,thymeleaf are also being used...
 Last but not least, to run the code, you have to install Maven first.

-It is relatively slow because we were not using database and the server is in Mexico

 User Manual

 Step1: First Page